Calendar of Programs and Services

 EMPOWERING THROUGH EDUCATION

-Click this link to download a copy of the Keeler Calendar for September 2016:
+Click this link to download a copy of the Keeler Calendar for June and July.

-Healthy Relationships: an education and support group for survivors of domestic violence and other women wanting to improve their ability to form positive relationships, is a weekly series for women offered Tuesdays from 10:00 a.m. to 11:00 a.m..
-At this time we are pleased to be able to offer this weekly series also on Tuesday evenings: 6:00 p.m. to 7:00 p.m..
+Healthy Relationships: an education and support group for survivors of domestic violence and other women wanting to improve their ability to form positive relationships, is a weekly series for women offered Tuesdays from 10:00 a.m. to 11:00 a.m.
+At this time we are pleased to be able to offer this weekly series also on Tuesday evenings: 6:00 p.m. to 7:00 p.m.
 The program is offered in partnership with Friends of Yates/Joyce Williams Shelter.
-The facilitator is Chandra Green.
+The facilitator is Jaime Peterson.
 For those mandated to attend, a letter verifying attendance is offered.
 Please tell a Keeler staff member when you arrive that you need a letter for that session.

-Programs are offered in partnership with Heartland Habitat for Humanity to help men and women better understand finances and issues related to home ownership.
+Programs are offered in partnership with Habitat for Humanity of KC to help men and women better understand finances and issues related to home ownership.